SourceShield/docs/getting_started.md

 Within a few seconds, you should see the following comment appended to the same issue, from the SourceShield bot:

 ![Bot Response](assets/images/bot-help-response.png)

+## Next Steps
+If SourceShield is working, you can:
+1. [Configure security checks](/security_checks.html) to run on pull requests in your repositories.
+1. Browse the available [commands](/commands.html) you can use on issues and pull requests.